mwistrand/zepto-jquery-modal/README.md

 `events: null`
 A Backbone style events object that will be integrated with the `modal` object (on instantiation, via `$.extend`).
 Any such object must implement a `trigger` method in order to function properly.
 If this is `null` (the default), then a basic internal emitter will be used (and event callbacks specified as options).

-`isFixed: true`
-Does the modal window use fixed positioning? **Note: it is up to your external CSS to determine the `position` style.**

 `isLightbox: true`
 Will this be displayed with the overlay? **Note: there is only overlay element that is shared between instances.**